(click to skip ahead)

 Your STEM Future - STEM Academic Interests

-a) Tell us how you initially found your interest and passion for science or any STEM topic, and how you have pursued or developed this interest or passion over time.
-(Min: 100 / Max: 200 words)
+a) Tell us how you initially found your interest and passion for science or for a particular STEM topic, and how you have pursued or developed your interest or passion over the last few years.
+(Min: 100/Max:200 words)

-b) Tell us about a STEM-related experience from the last few years and share how and why it inspired your curiosity.
-(Min: 100 / Max: 200 words)
+b) Tell us about a meaningful STEM-related experience from the last few years and share how and why it inspired your curiosity.
+(Min:100/Max:200 words)

 Creativity in Action Question